Here is a bunch of knitting abbreviations or a so-called knitting dictionary for you of the most commonly used knitting phrases.

 BO – bind off

-C4R – cross 4 right: slip next 2 sts on cable needle, leave at back, k2, then k2 from cable needle.
+C4R – cross 4 right: slip the next 2 sts on the cable needle, leave at the back, k2, then k2 from the cable needle.

-C4L – cross 4 left: slip next 2 sts on cable needle, leave at the front, k2, then k2 from cable needle.
+C4L – cross 4 left: slip the next 2 sts on the cable needle, leave at the front, k2, then k2 from the cable needle.

 C5R – Cable 5 right worked thus.
 Sl 3 sts onto cn and leave at back of work, k2.
 Replace 3rd st from cn back onto the left needle and brink cn to front.
 P1 then k sts from cn.